Sustainsys/Saml2/docs/getting-started.rst

 -----------------
 The ``Saml2AuthenticationModule`` provides Saml2 authentication to IIS web sites.
-In many cases it should just be :doc:`configured <configuration>` in the ``web.config`` file and work without any code written in the application at all (even though providing an owin ClaimsAuthenticationManager for claims translation is highly recommended).
+In many cases it should just be :doc:`configured <configuration>` in the ``web.config`` file and work without any code written in the application at all

 Nuget Package to use: `Sustainsys.Saml2.HttpModule <https://www.nuget.org/packages/Sustainsys.Saml2.HttpModule/>`_